Practice Information

 Evidence-Based Practice

-• Anxiety , including health anxiety, Generalized Anxiety Disorder, Specific Phobias (i.e., needles/blood, driving after being injured in a MVA, etc.), Panic Disorder, and Posttraumatic Stress Disorder.
+- Anxiety, including health anxiety, Generalized Anxiety Disorder, Specific Phobias (i.e., of needles/blood; driving/passenger anxiety following a MVA, etc.), Panic Disorder, and Posttraumatic Stress Disorder.

 Services Provided

 I see adults ages 18 and up.
-I am able to perform most psychological evaluations and treatment services via telehealth, and continue to see patients at my office, as well.
+I am currently providing most services in person, and am also available to see patients residing in CO via telehealth.
 Please note that neuropsychological testing and biofeedback training specifically require in-person visits.

 Treatment Services: